ISO 27001 Checklist: Your 14-Step Roadmap to ISO Certification

 Here’s a list of ISMS documents you’ll need to compile:

-• Clause 4.3: Scope of the ISMS
+- Scope of the ISMS (Clause 4.3)

-• Clause 7.2: Evidence of competence
+- Evidence of competence (Clause 7.2)

 When creating your documents, you can customize policy templates with organization-specific policies, processes, and language.